 The school understands that some parents may wish to discuss their child’s education with a school leader.
 To arrange a Zoom meeting with our Deputy head Mr. Boylan please click here, thank you.

 Because very few school places are ever available at Cambridge Home School, parents can be waiting a considerable time before they are eligible for consideration by the Headmaster.
 This is of course acceptable should you wish to join the school in a year or two (perhaps your child is too young at present or won’t be leaving their present school for some time).
 To join the school’s waiting list please complete the school’s registration form selecting the ‘add us to the waiting list’ option, thank you.
 Click here to register – there is no admin fee for this.

 Your child has the option of submitting a personal statement to our school Headmaster Dr. Page – email email@example.com attaching their personal statement.
 There is a non-refundable administration fee of £299 GBP for each personal statement, payable for the submission of personal statements – click here to pay.

-When school places are so limited, a thoughtful and passionate personal statement can make the difficult decision of allocating a school place easier for our Headteacher.
+When school places are so limited, a thoughtful and passionate personal statement can make the difficult decision of allocating a school place easier for our Headmaster.
 Please explain why attending Cambridge Home School is so important to you and why you are a good candidate for the school to select.
 Additionally, we will require evidence of good grades in the form of an official grades transcript or recent school report.

 Cambridge Home School generally only accepts pupils to start in September.
 This is due to the disruption to teaching and learning caused by students joining the school late in the academic year.
 However, in exceptional cases, the school may be prepared to accept late joiners.
 In such circumstances, parents must demonstrate their commitment to the school by paying the school fees for the remaining school terms and fees for the following academic year.
 There is an extremely high demand for the limited school places available each year and only the most committed parents are accepted.